 - Wash 100g spinach leaves then heat in a pan until wilted.
 Remove from the heat and set aside to cool.

 - Put the 100g wilted spinach into your blender and pulse until broken down.
 Add the remaining ingredients (125g wholemeal flour, 1 teaspoon baking powder, 1 egg or chia/flax egg, 200ml milk, 1 tablespoon oil and pinch of nutmeg) and blend on high speed until well combined.

 - Heat a little oil in a frying pan over a medium heat and pour spoonfuls of the batter into the pan.
 I usually use a ¼ cup American cup measure that I have which makes them the perfect size but use whatever you have.

 - Cook for 3-4 minutes on each side before turning over with a spatula and cooking the other side.
 Cooking them slowly is key here so they don't burn on the outside before they're cooked in the middle.

 - Keep warm in a low oven until you're ready to serve them.

 - Can be kept in the fridge for a couple of days once cool or freeze with a sheet of greaseproof paper in between each one to stop them sticking.

-Pin green pancakes with spinach for later
+Pin green pancakes for later